 About the program

-The current Inclusion Support Programme was established by the Australian Government in 2016 as a key component of the Child Care Safety Net.
-The programme's purpose is to build the capacity of educators working in eligible early learning and child care (ELCC) services to provide inclusive practice for children with a range of abilities within mainstream services.
+The current Inclusion Support Program was established by the Australian Government in 2016 as a key component of the Child Care Safety Net.
+The program's purpose is to build the capacity of educators working in eligible early learning and child care (ELCC) services to provide inclusive practice for children with a range of abilities within mainstream services.

 Inclusion Agency support

 Gowrie SA is the Inclusion Agency (IA) for South Australia delivering free inclusion support services under the Australian Government’s Inclusion Support Program (ISP).
 We provide assistance to all eligible Early Learning and Child Care (ELCC) services to build their capacity to include children with diverse needs and/or backgrounds within mainstream services.